HarutyunDanielyan/django-site/README.md

 ## Introduction
 **Project Name:** News Website
-**Project Objective:** To create a web application for reading, editing, and publishing news articles, showcasing my skills and experience developed as part of the Python Profession course at Armenian Code Academy (ACA).
+**Project Objective:** To create a web application for reading, editing and publishing news articles, showcasing my skills and experience developed as part of the Python Profession course at Armenian Code Academy (ACA).

 ## Development Process
 **Project Start Date:** September 19, 2024